-Norton Sound commercial red king crab fishery can be largely divided into three periods: large vessel operation (1977-1993), small vessel superexclusive (1994-2007), and small vessel superexclusive and high grading (2008-2019).
-The pre-superexclusive fishery consisted of a few large boats, fishing west of 167 longitude, and few deliveries, while the post-superexclusive fishery consists of many small boats operated by local fishermen, fishing east of 167 longitude and near shore, and delivering frequently (Figure B1).
-The post-superexclusive period can further be divided into pre- (1994-2007) and post (2008-2020) high grading periods.
-The majority of commercially caught red king crab are sold to Norton Sound Economic Development Corporation (NSEDC).
-Beginning in the mid-2000s NSEDC's market-preferred size of 5 inch or greater carapace width (CW) t was greater than legal-sized crab of 4.75 inch or larger CW.
-This preference has become more explicit since 2008.
-For the purpose of modeling, 2008 was chosen as the start of the high-grading period.
+Norton Sound commercial red king crab fishery can be largely divided into three periods: large vessel operation (1977-1993), small vessel superexclusive (1994-2007), and small vessel superexclusive and high grading since 2008.
+The pre-superexclusive fishery consisted of a few large boats, fishing west of 167 longitude, and few deliveries, and the post-superexclusive fishery consists of many small boats operated by local fishermen, fishing east of 167 longitude and near shore, and delivering frequently (Figure B1).
+The post-superexclusive period can further be divided into pre and post high grading periods of 2008.
+The majority of commercially caught red king crab are sold to the Norton Sound Economic Development Corporation (NSEDC).
+Legal crab in Norton Sound is defined as male with carapace width (CW) greater than 4.75 inch.
+Since 20008 the NSEDC purchased only crab of CW 5 inch or greater.